 I’ve been gradually developing Carpal Tunnel Syndrome (CTS) for a number of years.
 For anyone not familiar with CTS, when it starts you often wake up with your thumb and a couple of fingers numb or tingling.
 I started waking up with my right hand still asleep about 10 years ago.
 Being fairly ambidextrous, I switched my mouse to my left hand; it relieved my symptoms and amused me greatly whenever IT would stop by to fix something on my computer.
 About 4 years ago, the tingling and numbness returned, so I started wearing a splint at night, and again, all was good.

 Until about 6 months ago.
 At that point, my symptoms changed.
 I started waking up with a dull ache that I couldn’t “shake out”.
-Then the ache started to occur during the day too.
+Then the aches started to occur during the day too.
 And then I started to drop things.

-This is the classic progression for Carpal Tunnel Syndrome, but having staved off symptoms for nearly a decade, I had to wonder at the sudden and rapid decline.
+This is the classic progression of Carpal Tunnel Syndrome, but having staved off symptoms for nearly a decade, I had to wonder at the sudden and rapid decline.
 Coincidentally, or perhaps not, about 6 months ago I bought a tablet.
 I love it.
 I take it with me to meetings to check email and take notes.
-It’s usually with me when I’m watching TV in the evening – I’ll browse the internet, check emails, play games – any number of things.
+It’s usually with me when I’m watching TV in the evening — I browse the internet, check emails, play games — any number of things.
 If I’m going somewhere sure to have WiFi, there’s a good chance it will be with me.
 The question that I have to ask myself is, has my tablet use worsened my symptoms or would I have still gotten to this point, this quickly, if I hadn’t bought one?

 My tablet weighs about 1.3 lbs (it’s an iPad2).
-Compared to a laptop or even netbook, it is far lighter and you would think that it would be better in terms of the ergonomics of use.
+Compared to a laptop or even a netbook, it is far lighter and you would think that it would be better in terms of the ergonomics of use.
 But I don’t hold my tablet like a laptop.
 When I use a laptop, it’s usually sitting on a table in front of me or on my lap, freeing my hands for typing.
 So the only strain on my wrist is caused by holding my hands at a level appropriate for typing.
 I tend to hold the tablet more like a hardback book – one hand on either side, with the bottom edge resting on something else (a desk, table, my lap) to take the majority of the weight.
 But because I hold it at an angle for viewing, my wrists still support a great deal of the weight, which causes strain on my wrists.
 And I have noticed that after using it for a while, my wrists tend to ache.

-It used to be believed that repetitive or strain-inducing motions like this lead to CTS, similar in a manner to other repetitive stress injuries.
+It used to be believed that repetitive or strain-inducing motions like this lead to CTS, similar in manner to other repetitive stress injuries.
 More recently there has been debate on this, and the medical community seems to be leaning towards genetic causes and underlying medical issues that increase the risk (see below).
 However, for those of us predisposed to CTS, it is easy to see how this kind of wrist strain could lead to the onset or worsening of the condition.

 CTS is the result of the median nerve being pinched at a point in the wrist.
 The nerve, along with some tendons, has to pass through a small tunnel in the wrist (the carpal tunnel) that is comprised of bones and ligaments.
 When the tendons get inflamed, the space for the nerve is compressed, resulting in compression of the nerve itself.
 Temporary inflammation, like you might experience after shoveling snow or raking leaves, isn’t the problem.
 Instead, chronic inflammation of these tendons results in chronic compression of the nerve, leading to nerve damage.
 People with certain medical conditions, like diabetes and hypothyroidism, are more likely to develop this sort of chronic inflammation.
 Certain tasks, like routinely holding a vibrating tool for hours, also contribute.

 So is my tablet to blame for my Carpal Tunnel Syndrome?
 No. I was predisposed to develop CTS due to other medical concerns.
-But I do believe my tablet use increased the chronic inflammation I was experiencing, and so may have increased the speed of my wrist’s decline.
+However I do believe my tablet use increased the chronic inflammation I was experiencing, and so may have increased the speed of my wrist’s decline.
 I’m not going to stop using it, though I may have to change the way that I use it.
-As technology continues to develop and more hand-held devices enter our lives, we as designers and engineers need to consider the impact that these devices may have on the physical wellbeing of our users.
+As technology continues to develop and more hand-held devices enter our lives, we as designers and engineers need to consider the impact that these devices may have on the physical well-being of our users.

 Carpal Tunnel Syndrome Info